 The Assessment Center stage (or AC stage) of the Administrator (or AD) EPSO competition is taking place from mid-September onwards and many Online EU Training users have asked us to discuss a few important issues to be aware of.
 Before entering the assessment venue at EPSO’s Brussels headquarters, let’s see some advice on how to approach the big day and tips on how to prepare.
 Still in doubt?
-Contact us with any questions and we are here to assist you any time, or apply for our special EPSO Assessment Center live online training on 13 and 20 September 2010, given by a senior occupational psychologist who had designed hundreds of ACs around the world and knows all the secrets of top performance.
+Contact us with any questions and we are here to assist you any time, or join one of our Assessment Centre Classroom Training Sessions or Master Classes.
+Delivered by a Former President of an EPSO Selection Board, who knows all the secrets of top performance.

 1. Know Why They Are Doing It: It is easy to think that a one-day Assessment Centre is an unnecessarily long and complicated way of recruiting Administrators for the European Institutions.
 If you, however, realize that this assessment method is not just there for EPSO to ‘sort out’ candidates but also implemented for your “protection”, you’ll immediately approach the whole thing differently.
 It has been proven several times over the last decades that the AC is probably the most consistent, prejudice-free and fair selection method available.
 Since requirements are objectively defined in the form of competencies, you need not worry about any subjective disadvantage that you can do nothing against.
 Moreover, there are always two or more assessors evaluating your performance, so personal bias is also excluded.